cgwire/kitsu/getting-started-production/README.md

 ### [Perform a review](#perform-a-review)

 When a CG arstist asks for a review ![wfa](../img/getting-started/wfa_icon.png) you can go to the task page to see the result.
 The CG artist may have send you a picture, a movie or an `.obj` file.
 All can be reviewed from the browser.

+Other files like `.pdf`, `.zip`, `.rar`, `.ma` or `.mb` but they need to be downloaded to be reviewed.

 From there you can change the status to ![Retake](../img/getting-started/retake_icon.png) if you want that the CG artist performs some changes.
 Or you can change it to ![Done](../img/getting-started/done_icon.png), to notifiy the CG artist